 There are four outlets of higher education in Wyoming; one public, one private, and two community colleges.
 Although there are no major sports teams in the state, the most popular sport in the state is rodeo.
 The College National Finals Rodeo is always held in Casper every year.

 If you are looking to move closer to rich pieces of our nation’s history and current landmarks then look no further than moving to Wyoming.
 For help in moving to your new destination, contact us as D&D Storage and Movin.
 We will help make a stressful time of moving as seamless as possible.
-We are located in Covington, KY and serve the surrounding areas of Northern Kentucky and Cincinnati.
+We are located in Covington, KY and serve the surrounding areas of Cincinnati, Ohio and Cincinnati.